Researchers Reveal Malware Designed To 'Power Down' Electric Grid

 http://spectrum.ieee.org/energ... [ieee.org]

-Putin at work, once again (Score:2, Insightful)
+Putin at work, once again (Score:3, Insightful)

 No doubt Putin's team of state hackers are behind this.
 Part of his plan to reconquer all former soviet republics.